The Admissions Policy of the RGS Qatar is modelled on that of the RGS Guildford, UK, whilst taking

 The RGS Qatar is committed to:

-- providing a curriculum which emphasises positive aspects of, and contributions to, a healthy and tolerant lifestyle regardless of culture or gender;
+- -providing a curriculum which emphasizes positive aspects of, and contributions to, a healthy and tolerant lifestyle regardless of culture or gender;

 Applications for all children who are registered will be considered in exactly the same way.